makersacademy/alexa-ruby-course/modules/6/walkthrough.md

 ![](https://m.media-amazon.com/images/G/01/DeveloperBlogs/AmazonDeveloperBlogs/legacy/LWA_ZC2._CB520201684_.jpg)

-Create a new security profile. _Use your own Data Privacy Policy link_.
-For now, we'll use Amazon's:
+Create a new security profile.
+Give it an appropriate name (perhaps `alexa-pizza-buddy`) and description (Pizza Buddy).
+For now, we'll use Amazon's Data Privacy policy: https://www.amazon.com/gp/help/customer/display.html?nodeId=468496.
+You should use your own for your own skills.

 ![](https://m.media-amazon.com/images/G/01/DeveloperBlogs/AmazonDeveloperBlogs/legacy/LWA_ZC3._CB520201683_.jpg)

+> Why not use a pizza image as the icon?

 Make a note of your **Client ID** and **Client Secret**: